yuno-payments/yuno-docs/docs/SDKs/choose-the-right-integration-for-you.md

 ### Full SDK

-The **Full SDK** is Yuno’s most comprehensive integration solution.
+The **Full SDK** is Yuno's most comprehensive integration solution.
 It streamlines implementation, reduces maintenance and operational overhead, and removes the need to handle compliance, all while offering maximum flexibility.
 With the Full SDK, you can:

 * **User experience management**: Yuno manages the user experience while allowing you to customize the checkout to match your brand.
 * **Payment method configuration**: Add and configure payment methods directly from the dashboard, with no extra coding.